Understanding active and passive investing

 Active and passive investing each have their unique benefits.
 It doesn’t matter whether you’re investing on your own or working with a financial adviser, you can choose either approach, or do a combination of both.
 In fact, many advisers will recommend a blend of active and passive styles.

 The choice of investing style really depends on your investment goals and what matters to you as an investor.
-To determine your investing personality, ask yourself these 4 questions.
+Determine your investing personality.

 Choose the investing approach that’s right for you: Active investing, passive investing, or a combination of both.